11 Essential Traits of Great Sales Coaches That Matter

 Instead of confronting an underperforming sales professional and offering advice on improving, great sales coaches use powerful sales coaching questions to help them discover the answers themselves.
 As a result, this approach encourages the seller to strive harder to make the necessary changes.

-Different sales coaching questions evoke discovery, insight, or a commitment to action.
-Most sales coaches use solution-focused sales coaching questions to create thinking space for reps to generate new perspectives such as, ‘How do you feel about using these presentation materials versus not using them?
+Different sales coaching questions evoke discovery, insight, or a commitment to an action plan.
+Most sales coaches use solution-focused sales coaching questions to create thinking space for reps to generate new perspectives, such as, ‘How do you feel about using these presentation materials versus not using them?

 9. Specific